-In accordance with article 84 of the articles of association (the "Articles") of the Company, Mr. SU Ertian, Mr. ZHENG Shizhan and Mr. JIN Zengqin shall retire from office by rotation and, being eligible, offer themselves for re-election at the forthcoming annual general meeting (the "Annual General Meeting") to be held on Friday, 24 June 2022.
+In accordance with article 84 of the Articles, Mr. ZHOU Fangchao, Mr. HU Yongxiang and Professor HAN Gaorong shall retire from office by rotation and, being eligible, offer themselves for re-election at the forthcoming Annual General Meeting.

-PRINCIPAL BUSINESS ACTIVITIES
+PRINCIPAL ACTIVITIES

-The principal activity of the Company is investment holding, and its subsidiaries are principally engaged in the business of production and sales of pearlescent pigments products.
+The principal activity of the Company is investment holding, and its subsidiaries are principally engaged in the business of production and sales of pearlescent pigments products and functional mica filler and related products.